 Stop buying unhealthy drinks and junk food.

 Cut out the junk food and make water your choice of drink—costs almost nothing and has a whole lot of health benefits.

-All you need is determination, so try incorporating these tricks and soon you will notice changes in your health and your bank account.
+All you need is determination - so try incorporating these tips, and soon you will notice changes in your health and your bank account.

 - Healthy Eating - How To Do It